Sophie Handford: International engagement

 In 2020, Handford participated in the Ship for World Youth programme, a Japanese government-funded youth exchange and leadership initiative that brings together young leaders from around the world.

 In November 2021 Handford was selected as one of four New Zealand delegates to APEC's Voices of the Future programme.
 The delegates presented their youth declaration to Prime Minister Jacinda Ardern during APEC Leaders' Week hosted by New Zealand.

 In late 2023, Handford was awarded a Prime Minister's Scholarship for Asia, administered by Education New Zealand.
 The scholarship funded a two month sustainability internship in Tokyo, Japan, organised through CRCC Asia.
 She worked on integrating initiatives focused on decarbonising communities and systems.

 Political career

 Handford was first elected to the Kāpiti Coast District Council in the 2019 local elections, winning the Paekākāriki–Raumati ward seat at age 18.
 She was re-elected in 2022.
 As of August 2025, she serves as Chair of the Strategy, Operations and Finance Committee and Deputy Chair of the Climate and Environment Subcommittee, with appointments to several community bodies including the Kāpiti Coast Youth Council.
 She has also served as a Zone 4 representative on the Local Government New Zealand (LGNZ) Young Elected Members Committee.

-In April 2025 Handford stated she would not stand again at the 2025 local elections.
-In November, she was selected as the Labour Party's candidate for Kapiti in the next New Zealand general election.
+In April 2025 Handford stated she would not stand again at the 2025 New Zealand local elections.
+In November 2025, she was selected as the Labour Party's candidate for Kapiti in the 2026 New Zealand general election.